Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go.md

 ### User Properties

-User properties help you understand your users at the time they performe some action within your app such as their device details, their preferences, or language.
+User properties help you understand your users at the time they perform some action within your app such as their device details, their preferences, or language.

 Identify is for setting the user properties of a particular user without sending any event.
 The SDK supports the operations `Set`, `SetOnce`, `Unset`, `Add`, `Append`, `Prepend`, `PreInsert`, `PostInsert`,`Remove`, and `ClearAll1` on individual user properties.
-The operations are declared via a provided Identify interface.
-Multiple operations can be chained together in a single Identify object.
-The Identify struc is then passed to the Amplitude client to send to the server.
+The operations are declared as Identify struct methods.
+Multiple operations can be chained together in a single Identify struct.
+The Identify struct is then passed to the Amplitude client to send to the server.

 !!!info "Important Note"
     If the Identify call is sent after the event, the results of operations will be visible immediately in the dashboard user’s profile area, but it will not appear in chart result until another event is sent after the Identify call.
 So the identify call only affects events going forward.
 More details [here](https://amplitude.zendesk.com/hc/en-us/articles/115002380567-User-Properties-Event-Properties#applying-user-properties-to-events).

 #### Setting a User Property

 The Identify struct provides controls over setting user properties.
-An Identify struct must first be instantiated, then Identify methods can be called on it, and finally the client will make a call with the Identify object.
+An Identify struct must first be instantiated, then Identify methods can be called on it, and finally the client will make a call with the Identify struct.

 ```Go
 identifyObj := amplitude.Identify{}